Difference Between Static Characters and Dynamic Characters

 A dynamic character is one that adjustments notably during the tale, even as the spherical character is one this is interesting and layered.

 A character rotates without trade in the course of the story, so the characters rotate without transferring.
-Dynamic characters are usually the principal characters of the tale and go through exceptional changes at some point in the tale.
+Dynamic characters are the principal characters of the tale and go through exceptional changes at some point in the tale.

 Main Difference Between Static Character and Dynamic Character